harveybc/don/README_client_MQL4.md

 The following are the JSON_contents fields:
 * __order_status__: The status (profit, buy_or_sell ,open_price, open_date, sl, tp) of all open orders for a configurable list of symbols.
 * __account_status__: The current balance and equity.
-* __market_info__: An array of price (high,low,open,close), volume, and a configurable list of technical indicators (TODO: List of numbered technical indicators) optionally for 3 configurable timeframes.
+* __market_info__: An array of price (high,low,open,close), volume, and a configurable list of technical indicators optionally for 3 configurable timeframes.

 The following are the _response_ fields if the request was successful: